 What causes a shallow latch?

-A shallow latch may be caused by any of the following:
+A shallow latch may be caused by:

 - Holding baby in a position which doesn’t allow them to latch well

 - Baby not opening their mouth wide enough

 - Anatomical variances in your baby such as a tongue tie or high arched palate